- Overview

 Please complete a referral form (on the contact us tab).

-Once a referral is received it will be reviewed to confirm it meets the criteria for the service.
-If it does, an appointment will be made with the individual.
-The service has a two to six week lead time to complete an assessment and create a treatment plan for the individual.
-A letter of acceptance or non acceptance of the referral will be sent to the referrer, the individual and their GP.
-Where the referral is not accepted, the individual will be signposted to other appropriate services and this will also be detailed within the letter.
+Once a referral is received, it will be reviewed to confirm it meets the criteria for the service.
+If it does, the woman or birthing parent will be accepted onto the caseload, and an appointment will be made with them.
+The service has a two to six week lead time to complete an assessment and create a care plan for the service user.